-Preserving born-digital cultural heritage materials is also a challenge.
-A study conducted a few years ago by two professors at the University of California at Berkeley estimated that some 5 Exabytes (approximately 10 bytes) of new information was produced in 2002.
-An overwhelming percentage (92%) of this new information was stored on magnetic media, which "raises the question as to whether it possible or worthwhile to preserve it all", even digitally, not to mention "who decides and who is responsible for preserving what and in what way?"
-(European Commission, 2005, p.
+Preserving "born digital" scientific and cultural heritage materials is also a challenge.
+A study conducted a few years ago by two professors at the University of California at Berkeley estimated that some 5 exabytes9 (approximately 1018 bytes) of new information was produced in 2002.
+An overwhelming percentage (92%) of this new information was stored on magnetic media.
+In a different study carried out by IDC, the "sizing of the digital universe-information that is either created or captured in digital form and then replicated in 2006" was estimated as 161 exabytes and a six-fold growth was forecast in 4 years, thereby bringing the total close to 1000 exabytes by the year 2010 ([13], p.
+3).
+This incredible growth "raises the question as to whether it possible or worthwhile to preserve it all", even digitally,10 not to mention "who decides and who is responsible for preserving what and in what way?" ([10], p.
 15).

 The financial, organizational, technical and legal challenges that we mentioned earlier for the digitization of traditional materials are valid for the preservation of digital materials as well.
-For
+For instance, "the real costs of long-term preservation of digital information are not clear" ([10], p.
+18).
+Technically, born-